Shield of the Trinity: Variations

-A shield-shaped version of the diagram placed on a red shield (heraldic "gules") was attributed as the arms of God (and of the Trinity) by heralds in 15th-century England and France.
+A shield-shaped version of the diagram placed on a red shield (heraldic gules) was attributed as the arms of God (and of the Trinity) by heralds in 15th-century England and France.
 The "banner of the Trinity" which Jean Le Fevre, Seigneur of St. Remy, and Jehan de Wavrin attest that Henry V of England displayed at Agincourt would have been the same, but with the emblem on a red flag instead of a red shield.
 This coat of arms was given the following heraldic blazon in "On Sacred Heraldry" by E.L.
 Blackburne, attached as Appendix II to Emblems of the Saints, By which they are Distinguished in Works of Art by F. C. Husenbeth, edited by Augustus Jessopp, 3rd.ed.
-1882:Gules, an orle and pall Argent, conjoined and surmounted of four plates, occupying the dexter and sinister chief and the base and fess points respectively; the first inscribed "Pater", the second "Filius", and the third "Spiritus Sanctus", the centre "Deus"; the connecting portions of the orle between them having the words "non est", and those of the pall "est".The diagram on a blue shield (heraldic "azure") was the coat of arms of the Priory of Black Canons (monastery of Christ Church) near Aldgate in the City of London.
+1882:Gules, an orle and pall Argent, conjoined and surmounted of four plates, occupying the dexter and sinister chief and the base and fess points respectively; the first inscribed "Pater", the second "Filius", and the third "Spiritus Sanctus", the centre "Deus"; the connecting portions of the orle between them having the words "non est", and those of the pall "est".The diagram on a blue shield (heraldic azure) was the coat of arms of the Priory of Black Canons (monastery of Christ Church) near Aldgate in the City of London.
 See also the 15th-century coat of arms attributed to St. Michael the Archangel and the modern coat of arms of the Anglican diocese of Trinidad shown below.
-Two of the 13th-century manuscripts have the diagram on a green shield (heraldic "vert"), which is also found in the coat of arms of Trinity Parish, Jersey shown below.
+Two of the 13th-century manuscripts have the diagram on a green shield (heraldic vert), which is also found in the coat of arms of Trinity Parish, Jersey shown below.
 Green is the color of Trinity Sunday or the Trinity liturgical season in some traditions.

-Other variant forms of the diagram have the lettering on nodes and links with a yellow background color (instead of white), since "or" (i.e. gold/yellow) is the other heraldic "metal" color.
-So the arms attributed to St. Faith in late medieval England consist of a diagram with lettering on yellow, placed on a red or blue shield, while the parish of the Forest, Guernsey uses a diagram with lettering on white or yellow nodes and links, placed on a green shield.
+Other variant forms of the diagram have the lettering on nodes and links with a golden background color (instead of silver), since gold (heraldic or) is the other heraldic metal.
+So the arms attributed to St. Faith in late medieval England consist of a diagram with lettering on yellow, placed on a red or blue shield, while the parish of the Forest, Guernsey uses a diagram with lettering on silver or golden nodes and links, placed on a green shield.